 AAOSH Fellowship Program

-AAOSH Fellowship track means recipients stay up-to-date on the latest scientific advancements in oral-systemic health and continue developing skills and competencies to treat patients with periodontal conditions that stem from systemic disease.
+AAOSH Fellowship track means recipients stay up-to-date on the latest scientific advancements in oral-systemic health and education.
+Oral Systemic Education allows for continuous developing skills and competencies to treat patients with periodontal conditions that stem from systemic disease.
 Fellows/Masters/Diplomats also process advanced skills and competencies in the treatment planning of patients and communications with their allied healthcare professionals for total body health.
 Fellows/Masters/Diplomats are recognized as the most thoroughly trained and tested Oral Systemic clinicians in their fields and the most sought-after by both patients and employers.

 AAOSH Fellows consistently report higher patient volume and increased professional satisfaction.
 This is in part due to their advanced understanding of the mouth-body connection

 A promotional badge that AAOSH Fellows/Masters/Diplomats receive, may be used on all their marketing and promotional materials.

 - Use of the FAAOSH, MAAOSH, DAAOSH distinction